Western Australia flag redesign

 These are the official colours of Western Australia, representing the state’s unique identity and its vast mineral and natural wealth.

 The ubiquitous black swan is retained from the existing state badge, positioned to face the hoist, following traditional vexillological standards for animals on flags.
-Black swans are common within most of Australia, but particuarly so within Western Australia.
+Black swans are common within most of Australia, but famously associated with Western Australia.

 The inclusion of a nine-pointed star specifically represents Western Australia’s status as the nation's largest state by land area.
-The lack of any six-pointed star in the design emphasises this vastness.
+The lack of a six-pointed star in the design emphasises the sheer vastness of the state.

 Vice-regal standard

 The vice-regal standard for the Governor of Western Australia utilises the official heraldic colours of the state.
-The Australian pale is gold with black stars, while the fly is black, featuring the red and green kangaroo paw within a gold disc.
+Reversing the colours o the state flag, with gold pale with black stars, while the fly is black, featuring the red and green kangaroo paw within a gold disc.